cothema/ionic-universal-firebase-login/README.md

   - Create Web app, Android app (optionally) and iOS app (optionally)
-  - In the second step of app creation copy values from firebaseConfig object (if you already have created your app you can also get configuration in your Firebase app settings -> General section at the bottom -> copy Firebase SDK snippet - Config format).
+  - In the second step of app creation copy values from firebaseConfig object (if you already have created your app you can also get configuration in your Firebase app settings -> General tab -> select web app project -> copy Firebase SDK snippet - Config format).
   Configuration is the same for all platforms (apps) - e.g. browser and Android;
   so you have to do this step only once.